 Note: Regular business days are days when personnel are normally scheduled to be on site.
-Any facility where regular business days occur more than one week apart must still conduct inspections at least once per week.

 (e) Security

 - (1) Small and large quantity generators must post a sign at each short-term hazardous waste storage area, which must be visible from at least 25 feet with the legend, "Danger-Hazardous Waste Storage Area-Authorized Personnel Only".
 The legend must be written in both English and French in facilities located in counties bordering the Canadian province of Quebec.
 Existing signs with a similar legend may be used if the legend on the sign indicates that only authorized personnel are allowed to enter the storage area, and that entry into the storage area can be dangerous. - (2) Small and large quantity generators storing ignitable waste (flash point less than 140°F) must also post a sign at each short-term hazardous waste storage area, which must be visible from 25 feet with the legend, "No Smoking".
 The legend must be written in both English and French in facilities located in counties bordering the Canadian province of Quebec.